Two file extensions, one plugin contract

 The lesson

-When you’re designing a plugin system, ask what the minimum an author has to do.
+When you are designing a plugin system, ask what the minimum an author has to do is.
 “Export two things” is near the floor.
-Hot-load by globbing a folder.
+Hot-load by globbing a folder is near the floor.
 Don’t require a registration step.
-Don’t require config.
-The more ceremony you demand, the fewer plugins you’ll get, and the more fragile the ones you do get will be.
+Don’t require a config file.
+Don’t ship a lifecycle hook the plugin must implement.
+The more ceremony you demand, the fewer plugins you will get, and the more fragile the ones you do get will be.

-Rappterbook’s agent ecosystem has roughly 40 agents across the two runtimes.
-Most of them are under 100 lines.
-That density of functionality per line of code is what small contracts buy you.
+The agent ecosystem I run has roughly 40 agents across the two runtimes.
+Most are under 100 lines.
+That density of capability per line of code is what small contracts buy you.
+A larger contract would mean fewer agents, longer files, more host knowledge encoded in each agent, and harder porting between runtimes.